Are Climate Change and Vector-Borne Diseases Related?

 Are climate change and vector-borne diseases related?
 The short answer is yes, they are.
-Let's explore the relationship between climate change and vector-borne illnesses, along with how a possible increase in these diseases might affect you and your family as you go about your daily lives.
+Let's explore the relationship between climate change and vector-borne illnesses, along with how an increase in the prevalence of these diseases might affect you and your family as you go about your daily lives.

-Vectors are organisms that spread diseases.
-Thus, vector-borne diseases come from vectors.
-Insects and arthropods (invertebrate species with an exoskeleton, including insects like mosquitoes) are the most common infectious illness vectors.
+First, let’s look at the term "vector” and its definition as it relates to biology.
+Simply put, vectors are organisms that spread diseases.
+So, what does “vector-borne” mean?
+A vector-borne disease is one that comes from vectors.
+When it comes to infectious illnesses, insects and arthropods (invertebrate species with an exoskeleton, including insects like mosquitoes) are the most common living vectors.

-In North America and elsewhere, the female Aedes aegypti mosquito is a dangerous vector, responsible for the transmission of sicknesses like dengue, chikungunya and Zika to human beings.
+In North America and elsewhere, the female Aedes aegypti mosquito is a particularly dangerous potential vector, responsible for the transmission of sicknesses like dengue, chikungunya and Zika to human beings.
+These mosquitoes are nicknamed “yellow fever mosquitoes” because of their ability to infect people with potentially fatal yellow fever viruses.

-Vectors typically need warm — and often humid and moist — environmental conditions to thrive, stay active and reproduce in large numbers.
+Vectors typically need warm - and often humid and moist - environmental conditions in order to thrive, stay active and reproduce in large numbers.
+But how does climate change affect vector-borne illnesses?

 Defining Climate Change

-According to the IPCC (Intergovernmental Panel on Climate Change) and NASA, "the current warming trend is of particular significance because most of it is extremely likely (greater than 95% probability) to be the result of human activity since the mid-20th century and proceeding at a rate that is unprecedented over decades to millennia."
+First, let’s provide a definition of the term “climate change” for this discussion.
+The global climate has always been changing, from hotter periods to ice ages and everything in between.
+With the onset of human industrial activity, however, these natural changes have had a massive input from our species, causing large-scale changes to take place at extraordinary rates.
+According to the Intergovernmental Panel on Climate Change (IPCC) and NASA, "the current warming trend is of particular significance because most of it is extremely likely (greater than 95% probability) to be the result of human activity since the mid-20th century and proceeding at a rate that is unprecedented over decades to millennia."

-More carbon dioxide in the atmosphere has led to a rapid increase in overall global temperatures during the last 40 to 50 years.
-While it might be colder where you live due to changes in weather patterns or ocean currents, perhaps, the planet’s temperature as a whole is rising.
+But exactly how do humans contribute to climate change?
+The short answer is that the atmosphere currently contains more carbon dioxide than at any time within the past 400,000 years.
+This influx of carbon dioxide can be tied to human activities, including deforestation and burning fossil fuels.
+This has led to a rapid increase in overall global temperatures over the past 40 to 50 years.
+While it might be colder than usual where you live due to how the weather patterns or ocean currents have shifted, the planet’s temperature as a whole is rising.

 Climate Change and Vector-Borne Diseases